userkhaled/assignment1/README.md

-This code to send student email using java mail .
+This my part in the code is to send student email using java mail .

 Group names